Create a REST API in PHP

 What is a REST API?

-REST stands for Representational State Transfer which means how current state or data of a resource is represented.
-A REST resource can be anything like an employee, a product or a book and the representation of its current state can be JSON or XML.
-In REST each resource has a different URL.
-REST is used for a stateless communication which means each request is independent and must contain all required data for server to understand the request.
-This stateless communication takes place using HTTP methods like (GET, POST, PUT, DELETE).
+REST stands for Representational State Transfer, which means how the current state or data of a resource is represented.
+A REST resource can be anything like an employee, a product, or a book, and the representation of its current state can be JSON or XML.
+In REST, each resource has a different URL.
+REST is used for stateless communication, which means each request is independent and must contain all required data for the server to understand the request.
+This stateless communication takes place using HTTP methods like GET, POST, PUT, and DELETE.

-Where as API stands for Application Programming Interface which is an interface that allows different platforms to communicate.
-The code snippets provided in this post will help you to implement PHP REST API interface in your application with working demo and source code available for download.
+Whereas API stands for Application Programming Interface, which is an interface that allows different platforms to communicate.
+The code snippets provided in this post will help you to implement a PHP REST API interface in your application with a working demo and source code available for download.

 HTTP Methods Used in REST

-As mentioned REST uses HTTP methods for communication and state transfer.
-Following are most commonly used HTTP methods in REST.
+As explained, REST uses HTTP methods for communication and state transfer.
+The following are the most commonly used HTTP methods in REST.

 - GET - To get a single or multiple records